Inducing High Energy-Latency of Large Vision-Language Models with Verbose Images: Conclusion

 \section{Conclusion}

 In this paper, we aim to craft an imperceptible perturbation to induce high energy-latency cost of VLMs during the inference stage.
 We propose verbose images to prompt VLMs to generate as many tokens as possible.
 To this end, a delayed EOS loss, an uncertainty loss, a token diversity loss, and a temporal weight adjustment algorithm are proposed to generate verbose images.
 Extensive experimental results demonstrate that, compared to original images, our verbose images can increase the length of generated sequences by 7.87$\times$ and 8.56$\times$ on MS-COCO and ImageNet across four VLMs.
-For a deeper understanding, we observe that our verbose images can introduce more dispersed attention across the entire image.
-Moreover, the generated sequences of our verbose images can include additional objects not present in the image, resulting in longer generated sequences.
 We hope that our verbose images can serve as a baseline for inducing high energy-latency cost of VLMs.
 Additional examples of our verbose images are shown in Appendix \ref{sec: Visualization}.